-Contempt of Court in Westborough Child Custody Cases
+Contempt of Court in Worcester Child Custody Cases

 Being in contempt means that you (or your ex) have disregarded or disobeyed a prior order that was very clear without a reasonable explanation.
 Besides the fee for the summons, there is no filing charge associated with a contempt.
-Once you receive the summons on a contempt, you do need to pay a constable to have it served on your ex.
+Once you receive the summons on a contempt, you do need to pay a constable to serve the other parent of your child.
 This usually costs between $50 – $100.
 Many people are hesitant to move forward because they do not believe they can afford going back to court.
-If you qualify financially, you can file an affidavit of indigency and the Court will waive the costs associated with the filing fee and the service.
-Most people who hire an attorney will not qualify in relation to having those fees waived, however.
+If you qualify financially, you can file an affidavit of indigency, and the Court will waive the costs associated with the filing fee and the service.

 Violating a Custody Order